emilavara/pikku/README.md

 ---

-## ⚡ What is Pikku?
+## What is pikku?

-**Pikku** is a super-lightweight content management system for developers who want the power of structured content — without the overhead of full-stack complexity.
+**pikku** (pronounced 'pico'), is a super-lightweight content management system for developers who want the power of structured content — without the overhead of full-stack complexity.

-It's designed to run **during development**, saving data as flat `.json` files you can version control, ship statically, or feed into your frontend however you like.
+It's designed to run **during development**, saving data as flat `.json` files you can version control, **ship statically**, or feed into your frontend however you like.

-> Tiny enough to forget.
-> Powerful enough to build with.

 ---

-## ✨ Features
+## Features

 - 🧾 **File-based** — One JSON file per collection
 - 🎛 **Custom schemas** — Define fields in the UI